 The main disadvantage of single vision lenses is suitable in the name.
 Just one vision level, shortsightedness or longsightedness, is corrected.
 For most individuals, especially the younger generation, it's the only vision treatment they require.
 Anyone else who is having trouble reading or functioning on a laptop, on the other extreme, will be compelled to find a different solution.
 This typically entails purchasing a second set of glasses or replacing the lenses in your present glasses.

 Additionally, if required, single vision glasses may be obtained at a meager price.
 Nonetheless, if you have a strong dosage, astigmatism, or want lightweight glasses, the costs might quickly escalate.
 For instance, if you have a firm diagnosis, your lenses will be much thicker than if you have a light prescription.
 This implies you'll probably need to switch to having a higher lens to reduce the lens's mass and width to a more acceptable size.
-If you neglect this step, your lens may suffer from a significant aberration or become inconsistent with your eyeglasses.
+If you neglect this step, your lens may suffer from a significant aberration or become inconsistent with your prescription eyeglasses.

 A progression lens is preferable to a single-vision lens for specific individuals because it enables them to see correctly at varied ranges without carrying a separate set of glasses.
 A progressive lens serves as both a solitary and writing lens, allowing you to have only one set of glasses.

 Progression lenses provide the advantages of multiple lenses without the need for a multifocal connection.
 You won't be dealing with abrupt sharp-shifts, which are typical with bifocal lines because progressive lenses feature a steady adjustment in lens intensity.

 Bifocal and trifocal spectacles are often linked with senior citizens.
 As a result, using bifocal spectacles may help you feel self-conscious.
 Because there is no apparent line with a continuous lens, you may feel more at ease.